Capital London: 1997–2010

-From 1997, the studios of 95.8 Capital FM have been based in Leicester Square, which is also home to Capital's parent company, Global.
+Since 1997, the studios of 95.8 Capital FM have been based in Leicester Square, which is also home to Capital's parent company, Global.
 The studio complex is shared with many other stations, including Heart, Smooth Radio, Classic FM, Capital XTRA, Radio X, LBC and Gold.

 The station launched its website in September 1996 resulting in high demand which led to it crashing within a few hours.

 Beginning in late 2005, the station went through a number of changes.
 In December 2005, Chris Brooks moved from weekend breakfast to host 1–4 in the afternoon and Richard Bacon presenting The Go Home Show between 4–7.
 A new policy started of two advertisements in each break to win favour with listeners, though there were more frequent breaks as a result.
 This policy was changed within a few months.

 On 9 January 2006, the station was relaunched under its original name Capital Radio, with a modified line-up of presenters and a slightly tweaked music format.
 After this re-launch turned out not to have had the desired success, a new Programme Controller was appointed that September.
 Scott Muller came from the Nova group in Australia, and the station saw another tweak in style.

 The changes continued seeing Capital re-branded back to "London's Hit Music Station", a play on the station's earlier brand of "London's Number One Hit Music Station" with noticeable improvements – leading to a rise in audience figures at the end of 2006.
 The station also changed its on-air name to 95.8 Capital Radio, incorporating the frequency of "95.8" back into the station since it was dropped at the January 2006 re-launch.

 In March 2007, the station was then renamed Capital 95.8 and its slogan became "The Sound of London".
 The marketing campaign combined outdoor, cinema, and print adverts.

 RAJAR figures for Q2 2007 showed Capital 95.8 slipping to fourth place in the London local radio market ratings, recording the lowest-ever share of the London audience and for the first time falling behind Emap-owned station Magic and Heart, now owned by Global.
 Capital 95.8's audience share slipped from 4.6 to 4.1 per cent over the quarter.

 The station then returned to the "London's Hit Music Network" tagline on 10 December 2007, with ex-Absolute Radio presenter Greg Burns replacing Lucio on drivetime, and Lucio moving to the evening show.
 Lucio took over from Bam Bam (Peter Poulton) who left Capital in early December 2007.
 On 6 June 2008, Global completed its £375 million takeover of Capital's owner GCap Media.